techfolios/template-old/projects/project-5.md

 the good old fashioned way.

 ## PROCESS:
 Interestingly enough, this project began with searching though reddit.
 Uncle Lyman first wanted a logo.
 He wanted something with "an owl and a ukulele."
 I am not much of a drawer, so instead of trying to draw something on my own, I consulted reddit.
 I asked the logo subreddit to create what Uncle Lyman had asked for.
-Eventually a user created something I thought was nice, and Uncle Lyman agreed once I showed him.
+Eventually a user created something I thought was simple and nice, and Uncle Lyman agreed once I showed him.
 In today's world, oftentimes knowing how to be resourceful online is incredibly useful.

 Now to begin the project of building the actual website, I first began experimenting with HTML and CSS code in the IntelliJ IDE.
 I also used the Semantic UI framework to help make working with the HTML and CSS easier (view my essay on my Semantic UI experience here).
 Eventually, after a lot of trial-and-error, I managed to create something I was satisfied with.